mcgarrah/git_timesheet_python/docs/user/virtualenv.rst

 Deactivating the Virtual Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you're done working with Git Timesheet Generator, you can deactivate the virtual environment:
+When you're done working with Generate Git Timesheet, you can deactivate the virtual environment:

 .. code-block:: bash